Mitroshin/KotlinInAction/README.md

             -> example4

             The value of such a property will be stored in a static field.
-Top-level properties also allow you to define contstant.
-Top-level properties, just like any other properties, are exposed to Java code as accessoe methods.
+Top-level properties also allow you to define constant.
+Top-level properties, just like any other properties, are exposed to Java code as accesore methods.

-            To expose a constant to Java code as a "public static final" field, you can mark it with the "const" modifer (this is allowed for propertirs of primitive types, as well as "String").
+            To expose a constant to Java code as a "public static final" field, you can mark it with the "const" modifer (this is allowed for properties of primitive types, as well as "String").
 ________________________________________________________________________________________________________________________

     3.3 Adding methods to other people's classes: extension functions and properties

-        Exatention function - it's a function that can be called as a member of a class but is defined outside of it.
+        Extention function - it's a function that can be called as a member of a class but is defined outside of it.

         -> strings.example5.lastChar1()